azvast/rust-system-cache-cleaner/README.md

 Depends:

-    I'm building this against rust 1.22.1.
+    I'm building this against the latest stabel rust.
+If on linux this requires lsb_release

 to build: